List of The Sandman characters: The Three

-In The Sandman

 The Three repeatedly appear throughout The Sandman, fulfilling different functions at different points in the story.
 Their first appearance is in The Sandman #2, where they appear as the three witches, Mildred (mother), Mordred (crone), and Cynthia (maiden) from the DC horror anthology The Witching Hour.
 They later take many different forms over the course of the series, and the "three women" symbol remains an extremely common one, often blurring the lines between when characters are supposed to be merely themselves and when they are supposed to be representations of the Three.
 The Three represent the female principle, prophecy, and mystery, and they are often a vaguely menacing and enigmatic presence in the series.
 Incarnations of the Three include the Erinyes (Furies) in their vengeful aspect and the Moirai (Fates) or Weird Sisters in their divinatory aspect.
 They also sometimes subtly appear in the form of other characters (such as Eve) or groups of characters.

-After The Sandman
+Their Erinyes form were responsible for massacring Dream, Abel, Mervyn Pumpkinhead, Abudah Fiddler's Green, and the Griffin Gate Keeper.

 The Three later appeared in a graphic novel named WitchCraft, in which one of their priestesses in ancient Rome, Ursula, is raped by barbarians.
 She is then reincarnated three times, followed by the witches, and wronged again by reincarnations of the barbarian leader until the modern age, when she comes back as his elderly mother-in-law and manages to defeat him.

-The Three then assure that he would be reincarnated as each of the priestesses he had raped, in order, with the exception of Ursula.
+The Three then assure the barbarian that he would be reincarnated as each of the priestesses he had raped, in order, with the exception of Ursula.
 He would never know what was happening until the moment of death, at which point it would start all over again.
 The Three are satisfied, and in the end decide that Ursula will live another twenty years and become an accomplished and respected witch in her twilight years, and her grandchild will be beautiful.

+In the podcast, the Mother is voiced by Ellen Thomas, the Crone is voiced by Cathy Tyson, and the Maiden is voiced by Sandra Dickinson.

+In the Netflix series, the Mother is portrayed by Nina Wadia, the Crone is portrayed by Souad Faress, and the Maiden is portrayed by Dinita Gohil.

+Calliope

+Calliope is one of the Muses.
+She has had a history with Dream's Morpheus alias where they fathered Orpheus.

+In 1927, Calliope became a prisoner of Erasmus Fry after he found her bathing in a stream on Mount Helicon.
+He raped her for inspiration.
+By 1986, Fry gave Calliope to struggling author Richard Madoc and he used her inspiration to write his stories.
+By the time Dream was freed from his imprisonment, he helped to free her by flooding Richard's mind with too many inspirations.
+When Richard declared Calliope free, Calliope left to ensure that none of her fellow Muses would get trapped like she did.

+In the podcast, Calliope is voiced by Samantha Béart.

+In the Netflix series, Calliope is portrayed by Melissanthi Mahut.